Micro Jobs and How to Make Money Doing Them

 And other questions related to task sites, crowdsourcing and online jobs...

-Real-world tasks - Similar to online tasks in that buyers of service advertise online for workers, the task is not completed online but in person.
+Real-world tasks: Similar to online tasks in that buyers of service advertise online for workers, the task is not completed online but in person.
 Websites promoting these types of micro jobs are basically a marketplace for odd jobs.
-Taskrabbit is one of the more popular real-work task site.
+Taskrabbit is one of the more popular real-work task sites.
 However, Taskrabbit and others like it usually offer online tasks as well.

-Website usability testing - Remote usability testers review websites and mobile apps for a set fee (usually around $10), typically using a screen or voice recorder.
-See list of website usability testing jobs.
+Website usability testing: Remote usability testers review websites and mobile apps for a set fee (usually around $10), typically using a screen or voice recorder.

-Many microjobs, particularly those of crowdsourced data entry projects, are done completely online from a computer.
-However, some microjobs may be done in both in the real world and online and could require a cell phone.
+Many micro jobs, particularly those of crowdsourced data entry projects, are done completely online from a computer.
+However, some micro jobs may be done in both in the real world and online and could require a cell phone.
 For example, a company may want you to go to a store and photograph a display of a product or conduct a price check and submit the information online via your cell phone.
-For more on these type micro jobs see these

 Generally, these jobs pay very small sums, but they should require very little time.
 Jobs may pay anywhere from 1 cent to $50, and the idea is that the labor required should be in proportion with fee offered.
 That said, in order to make money, you have to work fast and take on as many tasks as you can.